dlareau/dlareau.github.io/projects/puzzlehunt_server.md

 This project started when I was handed an old server, written in Go, which didn't keep any sort of history, supported roughly 1/3 of the current features, and had to be minorly re-written for every hunt.
 From the pain of having to re-write it for two semesters, I decided I was going to write my own server with three main goals in mind:

 - The server, like the server before it, will likely outlast its creator's time at CMU, and therefore should be written in a common programming language, in a common and well tested framework, and should be able to run almost entirely without interaction with the code.
-I don't want this to have to be re-written when I leave because could manage it without me.
+I don't want this to have to be re-written when I leave because nobody could manage it without me.
-- The server should automate as much as physically possible about running a puzzlehunt and should make anything that isn't possible to automate easier/
+- The server should automate as much as physically possible about running a puzzlehunt and should make anything that isn't possible to automate easier to do manually.
 - The server will have a history of old hunts.
-Any person should be able to go back and view (and even play) old hunts.
+Any person should be able to go back and view (and even play) old puzzlehunts.

 <br>